 The discussion grew heated, and culminated in MF sending the transgender male a series of comments regarding his gender identity.
 The original, Norwegian-language comments were published in the country's NRK media outlet.

-MF was then reported to police by the trans-identified male who investigated and charged him under Section 185 of the Norwegian Penal Code.
+The trans-identified male then reported MF to the police who investigated and charged him under Section 185 of the Norwegian Penal Code.
 The case came as the first under the country's tightened hate speech law, amendments to which were approved in November of 2020 and officially implemented in December of 2020.

-During his trial, MF attempted to argue that his statements were made within the confines of free speech, but the court ultimately rejected his claim and sentenced him to prison for 21 days on condition.
-MF must also pay a fine of 15,000 kroner (approx. $1,700), as well and additional 3,000 kroner (approx. $340) in legal costs to the court.
+During his trial, MF attempted to argue that his statements were made within the confines of free speech, but the court ultimately rejected his claim and gave him suspended prison sentence of 21 days.
+MF must also pay a fine of 15,000 kroner (approx. $1,700), and additional 3,000 kroner (approx. $340) in legal costs to the court.

-According to NRK, MF's defense lawyer is currently considering an appeal.
+According to NRK, MF's defense lawyer refused to say whether he is currently considering an appeal.